-Arctic Council Ministers representing the eight Arctic States and representatives from the six Permanent Participant organizations met in Rovaniemi, Finland on May 2019.
-The Statement by the Chair “… noted with concern that marine litter, including plastics and microplastics, represents a serious environmental problem on a global scale, including in the Arctic, welcomed the Desktop Study on Marine Litter, and supported the development of an Arctic regional action planfor reducing marine litter.”
+Arctic Council Ministers representing the eight Arctic States and representatives from the six Permanent Participant organizations met in Rovaniemi, Finland in May 2019.
+At that time, the Finnish Chair released a statement that noted, among other things, the need to develop an Arctic regional action plan (RAP) for reducing marine litter.

-The RAP outlines a suite of actions for Arctic States to consider taking to address Arctic marine litter, individually or collectively through the Working Groups.
+The RAP outlines actions for Arctic States to consider taking to address Arctic marine litter, individually or collectively through the Working Groups.
 It encompasses all types of marine litter except nanoplastics [and microfibres], including but not limited to, plastics, microplastics, wood, textiles, metal, glass, and rubber and other persistent and durable materials.
 Implementation will play an important role in demonstrating Arctic States’ stewardship efforts to reduce negative impacts of marine litter on Arctic marine species and ecosystems as well as the human communities that depend on these species.

 This RAP covers the following types of actions to address marine litter, noting there is not a prescribed priority order to these themes and that not all strategic actions are expected to take place concurrently: